Jennifer Lopez: Cultural influence

 In 2012, Forbes ranked Lopez as the world's most powerful celebrity and the 38th most powerful woman.
 She was named one of Times 100 most influential people in the world in 2018.
 Lopez's influence has been attributed to her bicultural identity and ability to code-switch.
 According to Latina magazine founder Christy Haubegger, Lopez was "the first icon that generationally fits" young Latino Americans who followed celebrity culture.
 Lopez was featured on the first cover of Latina in 1996, with editor Galina Espinoza writing in 2011 that there is "no recounting of modern Latina history without Jennifer".
+In a Glam Belleza Latina cover story, she would be described as the "Queen of Pop Culture."
 She has been credited with empowering Puerto Ricans, a group "which has been subdued to different forms of discrimination" since Puerto Rico was annexed by the U.S.

 Jonathan Van Meter of Vogue described Lopez as having "changed the face of modern celebrity."
 Her ability to start trends has prompted the usage of the phrase "the J.Lo effect" in popular culture, which has been used in various different contexts, including the trend of networks hiring "big name" judges for reality competition programs after Lopez's successful casting on American Idol.
 With her moniker J.Lo, Lopez started a trend of celebrities being given abbreviated nicknames, while "Bennifer" began the convention of celebrity couple name blending.